Table of contents

 The struggle between the Trump campaign’s unprecedented approaches and the norms of the established system may eventually end up in the courts or before Congress.
 At the moment, however, the main arena for this competition is in the court of public opinion.
 In that regard, polls show that Trump is doing poorly, with the lowest approval ratings and the highest disapproval ratings that any president in the history of modern polling has ever had at this point in his tenure.
 Whether this pattern will hold through the 2018 and 2020 election cycles is anyone’s guess, and the findings of Robert Mueller—the special counsel appointed to investigate the Russian government’s possible meddling the 2016 U.S. presidential election—will not necessarily decide the outcome.
 Given the flexible nature of coalitional psychology, much will depend on whether the majority of voters in future elections identify more strongly as partisans or as Americans.

-Lee Cronk is an anthropologist who uses evolutionary theory to study human behavior.
-He received his Ph.D. from Northwestern University and is currently a professor at Rutgers University in New Brunswick, New Jersey.
-He is the author of the books That Complex Whole: Culture and the Evolution of Human Behavior and From Mukogodo to Maasai: Ethnicity and Cultural Change in Kenya, and a co-author of the title Meeting at Grand Central: Understanding the Social and Evolutionary Roots of Cooperation (with Beth L. Leech).
-He is currently a co-director of the Human Generosity Project, a transdisciplinary effort to better understand generosity and other forms of cooperation across societies.
-Follow him on Twitter @lee_cronk.
+Lee Cronk is a human behavioral ecologist who has studied cooperation and other topics at field sites in Kenya, Honduras, and the U.S. Southwest.
+He received his Ph.D. from Northwestern University and is currently a professor at Rutgers University, New Brunswick, in New Jersey.
+Cronk is the author or co-author of three books: That Complex Whole: Culture and the Evolution of Human Behavior, From Mukogodo to Maasai: Ethnicity and Cultural Change in Kenya, and Meeting at Grand Central: Understanding the Social and Evolutionary Roots of Cooperation (with Beth L. Leech).
+He is also co-director of The Human Generosity Project and co-organizer of The Cooperation Science Network.

 Beth L. Leech is a professor of political science at Rutgers University in New Brunswick, New Jersey.
 Her research and teaching focus on interest groups and social movements and how those organizations form, cooperate, and compete in the public policy process.
 Leech received her Ph.D. from Texas A&M University.
 She is the author of Lobbyists at Work and a co-author of the books Basic Interests: The Importance of Groups in Politics and in Political Science (with Frank R. Baumgartner), Lobbying and Policy Change: Who Wins, Who Loses, and Why (with Frank R. Baumgartner, Jeffrey M. Berry, Marie Hojnacki, and David C. Kimball), and Meeting at Grand Central: Understanding the Social and Evolutionary Roots of Cooperation (with Lee Cronk).
 Her current project, funded by the Economic and Social Research Council, is a comparative study of the policy agendas of interest groups and the public in four Western democracies.